- College of Arts & Sciences

 Thank you for your interest in the Resident Assistant (RA) position at the University of Portland.
 Being an RA carries with it great opportunities and responsibilities.
 The opportunity to learn and develop as a leader, to work within a staff, to be responsible for and advise peers, and to learn valuable transferable life skills are just a few of the benefits of being an RA.

 Each hall at UP has its own unique identity, culture, and traditions.
-As such, the best leadership for the continuation of each hall’s distinctiveness is to hire RAs from the hall in which they live (or have lived in the case of Study Abroad, Haggerty & Tyson, and Off Campus).
-Our process begins, therefore, with an in hall interview and selection process.
+As such, the best leadership for the continuation of each hall's distinctiveness is to hire RAs from the hall in which they live (or have lived previously, in the case of student studying abroad, in Haggerty & Tyson, and off campus).
+Our process begins, therefore, with an in-hall interview and selection process.
 Hall staff will fill RA positions from candidates within their hall from this first process.
 Our second process will include in-hall candidates deemed hirable by the staff there but for whom not enough RA jobs exist.
 These candidates will then be considered by other hall staff who were not able to fill their RA jobs from their in-hall candidates.

 The RA position is a challenging yet very rewarding job for which we are looking for leaders who are committed to building community, fostering diversity, and living the UP mission.
 Successful candidates are students who want to be a part of furthering hall community and traditions, involved in the spiritual life of their hall and the campus, and who advocate the characteristics of UP's mission of teaching and learning, faith and formation, service and leadership in their own lives.
 RAs are a vital part of creating and maintaining the community of hospitality in our residence halls, where students learn to love the world and each other through the education of the head, heart, and hands.